Skíðblaðnir: Attestations

 The next mention of the ship occurs in Skáldskaparmál where, in chapter 6, poetic ways of referring to Freyr are provided.
 Among other names, Freyr is referred to as "possessor of Skidbladnir and of the boar known as Gullinbursti".
 The first of the two Grímnismál stanzas mentioned above is then provided as reference.

 In chapter 35, a myth explaining Skíðblaðnir's creation is provided.
 The chapter details that the god Loki once cut off the goddess's Sif's hair in an act of mischief.
 Sif's husband, Thor, enraged, found Loki, caught hold of him, and threatened to break every last bone in his body.
 Loki promises to have the Svartálfar make Sif a new head of hair that will grow just as any other.
 Loki goes to the dwarfs known as Ivaldi's sons, and they made not only Sif a new head of gold hair but also Skíðblaðnir and the spear Gungnir.
 As the tale continues, Loki risks his neck for the creation of the devastating hammer Mjöllnir, the multiplying ring Draupnir, and the speedy, sky-and-water traveling, bright-bristled boar Gullinbursti.
 In the end, Loki's wit saves him his head, but results in the stitching together of his lips.
 The newly created items are doled out by the dwarfs to Sif, Thor, Odin, and Freyr.
 Freyr is gifted both Gullinbursti and Skíðblaðnir, the latter of which is again said to receive fair wind whenever its sail was set, and that it will go wherever it needs to, and that it can be folded up much as cloth and placed in one's pocket at will.

 Skíðblaðnir receives a final mention in Skáldskaparmál where, in chapter 75, it appears on a list of ships.

 The ship gets a single mention in the Heimskringla book Ynglinga saga.
 In chapter 7, a euhemerized Odin is said to have had various magical abilities, including that "he was also able with mere words to extinguish fires, to calm the sea, and to turn the winds any way he pleased.
 He had a ship called Skíthblathnir with which he sailed over great seas.
 It could be folded together like a cloth."

 In popular culture

-In the animated television series Code Lyoko, the Skidbladnir is the name given to their submarine, in reference to the mythological ship.
+The animated television series Code Lyoko features a digital submarine named Skidbladnir, named this way due to the Nordic ship's efficiency and usefulness.

+In the 2018 game God of War, Skiðblaðnir is mentioned by name, but it is not seen.
+In its 2022 sequel God of War Ragnarök, Skiðblaðnir is a magical boat that was owned by the Vanir God Freyr, who then gave it to Kratos to use whenever he wants.
+As it was made by the Vanir Gods, Skiðblaðnir was given the ability to fly and to fold itself when not in use.